Clinical Governance Audit at Organisational Boundaries

 Two governance frameworks that must work together but were designed independently.

-Preparing for CQC review
+Preparing for CQC inspection

 Internal governance is strong but boundary governance has never been formally assessed.
+A mock CQC inspection won't catch what happens between you and your partners.

 Clinical incident at a boundary